jkutner/heroku-buildpack-ngrok/README.md

 # Heroku ngrok Buildpack

-This is a [Heroku Buildpack](https://devcenter.heroku.com/articles/buildpacks) for running a auxiliary port on a Java process in [dyno](https://devcenter.heroku.com/articles/dynos).
+This is a [Heroku Buildpack](https://devcenter.heroku.com/articles/buildpacks) for running a auxiliary port on a process in [dyno](https://devcenter.heroku.com/articles/dynos).
 The auxiliary port will be proxied by [ngrok](https://ngrok.com/), which makes it accessible from a remote machine.
+By default, the port is 9090, but it can be configured with the `$AUX_PORT` config variable.

 ## Setup